KYVENetwork/docs/docs/validators/protocol_nodes/pools/cosmos_hub/installation.md

 curl http://localhost:26657/block?height=6000000
 ```

-If it returns a valid block response you can continue with starting the actual KYVE protocol node
+If it returns a valid block response you can continue with starting the actual KYVE protocol validator
 and start participating in the validation and archival process.

 **TIP**: to save storage space you can start pruning blocks manually after they have been archived